Conjugate Generalized Bayesian Inference for Discrete Doubly Intractable Problems

-The Markov property for $\dgp$ holds when the model in \Cref{eq:mrf-model} is well specified, but may or may not hold for misspecified models.
+These models are of particular interest for this paper because $\Lexp$ simplifies greatly when we make similar assumptions as the model $p_{\btheta}$ does.
+First, suppose that for $\x \in \X$, we have $\x' \in M(\x)$ such that $\x'_{-k} = \x_{-k}$ and $x_k \neq x'_k$, following the matching set convention previously defined.
+Then, the model's log-ratio reduces to: { } which is linear in $\btheta=(\theta_1, \theta_2)$.
+We now assume a Markov blanket for $\dgp$ as well, i.e. $\dgp(x_k \mid \x_{-k}) = \dgp(x_k \mid \text{nb}(x_k))$.
+Then, for $\x, \x'$ defined as before, the log-ratio of $\dgp$ is { } The Markov property for $\dgp$ holds when the model in \Cref{eq:mrf-model} is well specified, but may or may not hold for misspecified models.
 The model also assumes stationarity, meaning all sites share the same conditional distribution.
 These two assumptions are crucial for LRM-Bayes: rather than estimating the full conditional $\dgp(x_k \mid \x_{-k})$, which becomes exponentially harder as $d$ grows and typically requires multiple observed lattices, we can instead target the local conditional $\dgp(x_k \mid \text{nb}(x_k))$.
 Consequently, $\Lexp$ can be estimated from a single observed lattice (or more, if available).
 Further details on this simplification can be found in \Cref{appendix:LRM-for-MRFs}.